alanmmolina/alanmmolina.github.io/content/projects/standalone/composing-a-spotify-analytics-pipeline-with-dagster.md

 The `Layer` class addresses path management in our Data Lake architecture.
 It creates a consistent interface for accessing data at different stages of processing, handles directory creation automatically, and maintains naming conventions across the pipeline.
 This simple utility prevents those frustrating troubleshooting sessions when files aren't where you expect them to be.

-This seemingly simple utility actually solves a substantial challenge in Data Engineering—maintaining consistency in how data is organized and accessed.
+This seemingly simple utility actually solves a substantial challenge in Data Engineering - maintaining consistency in how data is organized and accessed.
 By abstracting path management, we can focus on the transformations themselves rather than worrying about file locations and directory structures.

 ---
 ### `bronze`